 Website: U.S. Consulate General Barcelona

 The U.S. Consulate General in Barcelona provides many services for U.S. citizens, including emergency passport services.
-The U.S. Citizens Services Unit’s assistance also includes, but is not limited to, routine passport services, notary services, and Consular Reports of Births Abroad.
+The American Citizens Services section’s assistance also includes, but is not limited to, routine passport services, notary services, and Consular Reports of Births Abroad.
 The Consulate General also assists in emergencies, including deaths, arrests and crisis situations.
-You need to make an appointment for routine consular services.
+You need to make an online appointment for routine consular services.
 For assistance regarding Andorra, please contact the U.S. Consulate General in Barcelona.

 Avenida Juan Gómez "Juanito", 8